GregPetropoulos/Naval-Letter-Generator/README.md

 - ~~Build out the basic components (input fields, buttons, etc..)~~
 - ~~Bring all the components together and styles~~
 - ~~Once UI finished, Work through the UX (Dynamic Radio buttons etc)~~
+- ~~Migrated all component level state to App.js~~
-- Submit all state values into a form or into a word docx
+- Submit App level state values into a form or into a word docx
 - Validate from fields
 - Handle the letter editing with js
 - Deploy Github/Vercel